wevote/DesignInventory/README.md

 1. Select from "Your Repositories": `<YOUR GITHUB USERNAME HERE>/DesignInventory`

-1. Set the Local Path where you want the files to `/Users/<YOUR NAME HERE>/MyProjects/DesignInventory`
+1. Set the Local Path where you want the files to `/Users/<YOUR NAME HERE>/MyProjects/DesignInventory`.
+Please do not try to clone this repository into the master/shared Design Team Folder -- you should clone this repository to a personal folder that is not shared with the rest of the We Vote team.

 1. Click "Clone"